TV Tropes Needs Your Help

 - One episode of Haven included a clever adaptation of this trope; the main character was trapped on a boat heading out to sea and had already gone out of range of the cell towers.
 Instead she sent a text message, and her phone naturally began repeatedly trying to send it.
 She then dropped it into a bottle and shoved it out the porthole where it drifted with the tide back to shore until getting back into coverage range, when the message was sent.

-- In the new Twilight Zone episode "A Saucer of Loneliness," Shelley Duvall's character is scanned by a small flying saucer in view of several people.
+- In the 1980's The Twilight Zone episode "A Saucer of Loneliness," Shelley Duvall's character is scanned by a small flying saucer in view of several people.
 Afterwards, she keeps getting bombarded by government agents and false friends trying to find out what information she was given.
 She later reveals that the saucer was no more than a high tech Message in a Bottle and its message was private and only for her.

 - The page quote comes from the song "Message In a Bottle" by The Police.
+It's used as a metaphor for reaching out for help in times of loneliness, and contains the moral that everyone feels this way at some point in time.

 - One interpretation of The Cruxshadows' "A Stranger Moment" is of a doomed sailor on a sinking ship sending out one of these for his loved ones.